mikelogaciuk/mikelogaciuk/README.md

 I am DataOps Engineer from :poland: Poland working for [TERG S.A.
 (MediaExpert)](https://mediaexpert.pl) as a Senior SQL Server Applications Administrator.

-My job there is to write various integrity checks around our sales data, wrangle it or analyse and visualize for internal purposes, alerts or healthchecks, but because of my **NDA** - it's quite complicated to share lots of code, since almost everything that I write is used for internal purposes.
+My job there is to write various integrity checks around our sales data, wrangle it or analyse for internal purposes.

+Another part of my job is to create various dashboards, alerts or healthchecks.

+Unfortunately, since almost everything that I write is used for internal purposes and because of my **NDA** - it's quite complicated to share the code publicly.

-However I plan to cover it up with some custom things in future :smile:!
+However I plan to cover it up with some custom things in future.

+If I find a time :smile:!

 ## Stats